Shahed 171 Simorgh

-The Shahed 171 Simorgh (sometimes S-171 and called IRN-170 by the US government) is an Iranian jet-powered flying wing Unmanned combat aerial vehicle (UCAV) produced by Shahed Aviation Industries.
+The Shahed 171 Simorgh (sometimes S-171 and called IRN-170 by the US government) is an Iranian jet-powered flying wing unmanned combat aerial vehicle (UCAV) produced by Shahed Aviation Industries.

 Its design is based on a reverse engineered American RQ-170 UAV captured by Iran in 2011 and modified to carry guided missiles.
 It is one of two Iranian flying wing UAVs based on the RQ-170, along with the Saegheh, a smaller version, with which it is often confused.

 Etymology

-Simorgh is a Persian word deriving from Middle Persian 𐭮𐭩𐭭𐭬𐭥𐭫𐭥 sēnmurw, which was a benevolent mythical bird in Persian mythology.
+Simorgh is a Persian word deriving from Middle Persian 𐭮𐭩𐭭𐭬𐭥𐭫𐭥 sēnmurw, which was a benevolent bird in Persian mythology.

 Design

 The Simorgh is a reverse engineered RQ-170.
 There are multiple unknown variants, one of which is modified to play the role of a UCAV armed with 4 missiles.
 An author stated it was a crude mock-up mostly made out of fiberglass.
 It was used with munitions during the 2020 Joint Exercise Zolfaghar 99.